Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/Using_CFT_services_in_C/transfer_services.md

 ---

-    title: Transfer  services in C
+    title: "Transfer  services in C"
-    linkTitle: Transfer services
+    linkTitle: "Transfer services"
     weight: 360

----
-Transfer services allow actions to be taken on transfers with the security system performing an authorization check when the request is submitted, and not when the request is processed by the monitor, the behavior of unprotected IPC with an error message in
+---Transfer services allow actions to be taken on transfers with the security system performing an authorization check when the request is submitted, and not when the request is processed by the monitor, the behavior of unprotected IPC with an error message in